Subspace tracking for independent phase noise source separation in frequency combs: Theoretical framework

-To estimate the phase noise, $\phi^m_k$, of $M$ different comb-lines, ideal bandpass filtering centered around $f_0 + m\Delta f$, with a bandwidth $B$, is performed, followed by the Hilbert transform to obtain quadrature signal.
-After that, we employ phase estimation based on an argument of the signal as expressed by Eq.~(9) in reference \cite{Zibar2021}.
-Assuming that the measurement noise is negligible, a discrete time-series vector containing phase noise components is obtained: $\mathbold{\phi}_k=[\phi^{-(M{-}1)/2}_k,...,\phi^{(M-1)/2}_k]^T$, where $T$ is a transpose operator and $k=1,..,K$, where $K$ is the total number of discrete time samples.
-Assuming that there are $P$ independent phase noise sources, the $M$-dimensional vector $\mathbold{\phi}_k$, at the discrete time instant $k$, can be decomposed into a product of a (generation) matrix $\mathbf{H}$ of $M\times P$ dimension and a vector of independent phase noise sources $\mathbold{\phi}^s_k=[\phi^{s_0}_k,...,\phi^{s_P}_k]^T$ of dimension $P$ according to Eq.~(\ref{eq:elastic tape model 2}).
-Assuming that $P<M$, which can be satisfied in most practical cases, phase noise of the detected $M$ different comb-lines can expressed as:
+Assuming that there are $P$ sources of phase noise, the $M$-dimensional vector $\bm{\phi}_k$, at the discrete time instant $k$, can be decomposed into a product of a (generation) matrix $\mathbf{H}$ of $M\times P$ dimension and a vector of phase noise sources $\bm{\phi}^s_k=[\phi^{s_0}_k,...,\phi^{s_P}_k]^T$ of dimension $P$ as according to Eq.~(\ref{eq:elastic tape model gen}).
+We will make an assumption that $P<M$, which indeed can be satisfied in most practical cases.
+Using \eqref{eq:elastic tape model gen vec}, phase noise of the detected comb-lines, starting from $-(M-1)/2$ and ending with $(M-1)/2$ line, can expressed as:

-where $s_1,...,s_P$ are indices associated with the number of independent phase noise sources.
-To keep things as general as possible, and also to verify the elastic-tape model, we assume that coefficients of matrix $\mathbf{H}$ are unknown.
-In a more compact notation Eq.~(\ref{eq:forward model matrix}) can be expressed as:
+To keep things as general as possible, we assume that coefficients of matrix $\mathbf{H}$ are unknown.
+In a more compact notation \eqref{eq:forward model matrix} can be expressed as:

 where the columns of $\mathbf{H}=[\mathbf{h}_1,...,\mathbf{h}_p]$ are assumed to be linearly independent.
-According to Eq.~(\ref{eq:forward model compact}), the matrix $\mathbf{H}$ describes how independent phase noise sources $\mathbold{\phi}^s_k$ are mapped to the total phase noise of a comb line $m$.
+According to \eqref{eq:forward model compact}, the matrix $\mathbf{H}$ describes how independent phase noise sources $\bm{\phi}^s_k$ are mapped to the total phase noise of a comb line $m$.
 The rank of the matrix $\mathbf{H}$ corresponds to the number of linearly independent columns of $\mathbf{H}$, and thereby to the number of linearly independent sources of phase noise.

-When $P<M$, the set of all possible signal vectors $\mathbold{\phi}_k$ lie in the subspace of the Euclidean space $\mathbb{R}^{M}$ spanned by the columns of $\mathbf{H}$.
+When $P<M$, the set of all possible signal vectors $\bm{\phi}_k$ lie in the subspace of the Euclidean space $\mathbb{R}^{M}$ spanned by the columns of $\mathbf{H}$.
 This subspace $\mathbb{R}^P$ is referred to as signal subspace.
-The phase noise vector $\mathbold{\phi}^s_k$ represents $P$ independent phase noise sources that add linearly to the total phase noise $\mathbold{\phi}_k$.
-In this paper, we refer to subspace tracking as the ability to identify the dimensionality of the independent phase noise sources (to find the correct subspace), and perform the estimation of the independent phase noise sources.
+The phase noise vector $\bm{\phi}^s_k$ represents $P$ independent phase noise sources that add linearly to the total phase noise $\bm{\phi}_k$.
+In this paper, we refer to subspace tracking as the ability to identify the dimensionality of the phase noise sources (to find the correct subspace), and perform their idenitification and separation.

 \eqref{eq:forward model matrix} represents a time-domain description of phase noise generation process.
 An equivalent frequency domain description can also be derived.

 A common approach for characterizing phase noise of optical frequency combs is to compute phase noise power spectral density (PSD) associated with each comb-line.
 The autocorrelation function of the $m^{th}$ comb-line can be expressed as: